kevinblighe/RegParallel/README.md

-# RegParallel
+# StatParallel
-Standard regression functions in R enabled for parallel processing over large data-frames.
+Standard regression, correlation, and other functions in R enabled for parallel processing over large data-frames.